mehmetkah/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that allows users to post a tweet.
+Tweeter is a simple, single-page AJAX based Twitter clone that allows users to post a tweet.
 New tweets are added to the page in real time.

 ## Final Product